Borgia Apartments: The Room of Saints

 The Room of Saints portrays episodes from the lives of seven saints in the Bible, along with the largest and finest illustration of the Borgia coat of arms, the bull.
 The seven saints included are Elizabeth, Anthony, Barbara, Susanna, Sebastian, Paul, and Catherine.
 Pinturicchio paints notable scenes such as The Visitation, depicting Saint Elizabeth, and Susannah and the Elders, depicting Saint Sebastian.
 By associating the bull with the lives of saints, Pope Alexander VI ties his reign to divine blessing.
 The eight ceiling frescoes narrate the story of Isis, Apis, and Osiris, adding to Pope Alexander VI's interest in Egypt.
 The ceiling is divided into triangular vaults.
 The first three vaults showcase Osiris's teachings, succeeded by his marriage to Isis, and finally Typhon's murder of Osiris.
 The Room of the Saints, one of the "secret rooms" of the Borgia Apartments, may have been used as a private space for the Pope.

 The Room of Mysteries

-The Room of Mysteries holds the fresco cycle representing the mysteries of the faith, which were thought to have influences Raphael's Disputation of the Holy Sacrament.
+The Room of Mysteries holds the fresco cycle representing the mysteries of the faith, which were thought to have influenced Raphael's Disputation of the Holy Sacrament.
 The biblical scenes displaying the mysteries of faith are painted to inspire a sense of piety in the viewer.
 Pinturicchio's work in this room is ubiquitous, meant to act as a holy teaching for beginners in religious education.
 The figures in this room are more restricted in their emotion and motion.
 The Room of the Mysteries includes The Annunciation, The Nativity, The Adoration of the Magi, and The Resurrection.
 Pope Alexander VI was a devotee of the Virgin Mary, which is why many of Pinturicchio's episodes in this room were dedicated to her life and legacy.
 Pope Alexander VI is represented on this fresco cycle, within The Resurrection painting, kneeling at Christ's feet.